Your Website Is Your Best Reservation Tool — If It Works

 - Food photography that makes dishes look as good as they taste

-- Atmosphere shots that show what a night at your restaurant feels like
+- Atmosphere shots that show what a night at your restaurant actually feels like

 - No stock photos — guests can tell, and it signals inauthenticity

-If your photography is outdated or generic, a refresh will have an immediate impact on bookings.
+If your photography is outdated, generic, or slow to load, a refresh will have an immediate and measurable impact on bookings.

 Speed Matters More Than You Think